0x416c6941/ft_transcendence/README.md

 ### Socket.IO

 There are different strategies to keeping track of multiple things happening at the same time, say a _bunch of people playing a game of **Pong**_, or those same people _chatting in an online group **chat**_ service.
 Before we get a serious headache, I would suggest starting with the [tried-and-true Socket.IO](https://socket.io/).
-Socket.IO is straightforward, and yet incredibly robust library of spinng this or that service on the backend, letter clients register to it from the frontend, and use the one service collectively as a group.
+Socket.IO is straightforward, and yet incredibly robust library of spinng this or that service on the backend, letting clients register to it from the frontend, and use the one service collectively as a group.
 In the documentation, you will even find a ready-made example of setting up a group chat service.
 Be sure to check it out.

 > [!NOTE]
 > And...we're close to or around **7 major modules**, yielding us a **100% mark**.
 Onwards and upwards(?/!)
-There are slight modifications, such as adding more players, allowing player setup options, adding an AI opponent, adding support for multiple languages, add accessibility features, 3D modelling features, observability tooling, etc.
+There are slight modifications and substantial modifications waiting ahead, such as adding more players, allowing player setup options, adding an AI opponent, adding support for multiple languages, add accessibility features, 3D modelling features, observability tooling, etc.